awhedbee22/expo-supabase-starter/readme.md

 ## Contributing

-Contributions to CannaJournal are welcome!
+Contributions to Toke Diary are welcome!
 Please feel free to submit a Pull Request.

 ## License